Pecevski/BlazorAnchorageBinpackPuzzle/README.md

 ## Security & Assumptions

-- CORS and authentication assumed to be handled by the ESA API infrastructure
+- CORS and authentication assumed to be handled by the ESA API infrastructure - But unfortunatelly it was not and it is causing issue
 - No persistent storage; state resets on page reload
-- Client-side validation only; server-side validation should be implemented for production
+- Client-side validation only;

 ## Future Enhancements